mads256h/BetterChat/README.md

 To build this project open command prompt in the project root.
 Type 'gradlew build' to build the project.
 You can find it in /build/libs/BetterChat-X.X

+It has to pass the CodeShip build test before your pull request get merged.